Marilyn Hacker: Early life and education

 Hacker was born and raised in Bronx, New York, the only child of Jewish immigrant parents.
 Her father was a management consultant and her mother a teacher.
 Hacker attended the Bronx High School of Science, where she met her future husband Samuel R. Delany, who would become a well-known science-fiction writer.
 She enrolled at New York University at the age of fifteen (B.A., 1964).
-Three years later, Hacker and Delany traveled from New York to Detroit, Michigan and were married.
+Three years later, Hacker and Delany traveled from New York to Detroit and were married.
 In The Motion of Light in Water, Delany said they married in Detroit because of age-of-consent laws and because he was African-American and she was Caucasian: "there were only two states in the union where we could legally wed.
 The closest one was Michigan."
 They settled in New York's East Village.
 Their daughter, Iva Hacker-Delany, was born in 1974.
 Hacker and Delany, after being separated for many years, were divorced in 1980, but remain friends.
-Hacker identifies as lesbian, and Delany has identified as a gay man since adolescence.
+Hacker is a lesbian, and Delany is a gay man.

-In the '60s and '70s, Hacker worked mostly in commercial editing.
+In the 1960s and 1970s, Hacker worked mostly in commercial editing.
 She graduated with a bachelor of arts degree in Romance Languages in 1964.